cs161-stanford/cs161-stanford.github.io/resources.md

 <p class="card-title">For CGOE students:</p>

 Lectures are recorded, and
 there will be one recorded section each week, all available on Canvas.
 We'll also have remote office hours for CGOE students to take advantage of.
-For CGOE-specific concerns, please reach out to us at <a href="mailto:cs161-staff-aut2526@cs.stanford.edu">cs161-staff-aut2526@cs.stanford.edu</a>; general questions about class material or homework can be discussed on Ed with the rest of the class.
+Please post on Ed to get in touch with us if you have any questions.
 </div>
     </div>
   </div>